Warnings for Drizalma Sprinkle

 Risk Summary

-Data from published observational studies with duloxetine use in pregnant women have not identified a clear drug-associated risk of major birth defects or adverse developmental outcomes.
-There are risks associated with untreated depression in pregnancy and with exposure to SNRIs and SSRIs, including duloxetine delayed-release capsules, during pregnancy (see Clinical Considerations).
+Data from a postmarketing retrospective cohort study indicate that use of duloxetine in the month before delivery may be associated with an increased risk of postpartum hemorrhage.
+Data from published literature and from a postmarketing retrospective cohort study have not identified a clear drug-associated risk of major birth defects or other adverse developmental outcomes (see Data).
+There are risks associated with untreated depression in pregnancy and with exposure to SNRIs and SSRIs, including DRIZALMA SPRINKLE, during pregnancy (see Clinical Considerations).

 Clinical Considerations